 Now, the Welcome and Nature Center is a state-of-the-art educational tool, giving visitors a deeper understanding of the park’s acreage.
 Delving into each of the park’s four distinct habitats, the center is equipped with hands-on activities for children and adults, fish tanks and terrariums, educational information, placards and interactive exhibits as well as a slew of items and artifacts brought in from the park itself, giving visitors an opportunity to explore the area’s history and parts of the park that largely goes unseen by biped visitors.

-The new look of the nature center is big on aquariums and fish tanks, each designed specifically to capture the essence of each distinct underwater ecosystem within the park’s range.
-Standing sentinel, a massive mangrove exhibit designed by Living Color (the same cats who built the Miami Marlins’ home plate fish tank backstop) showcases the habitat that mangroves take root in and provide.
+The nature center is big on aquariums and fish tanks, each designed specifically to capture the essence of each distinct underwater ecosystem within the park’s range.
+Standing sentinel, a massive mangrove exhibit designed by Living Color (the same cats who built the Miami Marlins’ home plate fish tank backstop and the South Florida Science Center and Aquarium's Aquariums of the Atlantic) showcases the habitat that mangroves take root in and provide.
 Featuring a 10-foot cylindrical aquarium, the exhibit is tide sensitive, ebbing and flowing just as the estuary outside the center’s doors, giving a unique glimpse of the natural tidal cycle and how the marine creatures within react.
 The rock reef display houses two distinct tanks, both bringing to life the reefs that lay just beyond the park’s shores.
 Housing corals, sponges, crustaceans, invertebrates and tropical fish species, the tanks are bright and an apt representation of the unique reef structure along MacArthur’s beach, encouraging would-be snorkelers to don a mask and take the plunge.

-Also receiving a long overdue upgrade, the new and improved theater has three new educational videos that viewers can watch on demand.
+The theater has three educational videos that viewers can watch on demand.
 Of the three videos, one explores John D. MacArthur Beach State Park from its ancestral beginnings to its current standing now as well as trekking the park’s habitats, viewing the life that calls each ecotone home.
 The other two videos train the lens on the Lake Worth Lagoon, with one exploring the waterway’s ecology, while the other takes viewers on a kayak journey from the Lagoon’s north end (MacArthur) to its south end (Ocean Ridge), discussing the restoration efforts and recreation opportunities along the way.

 Continued on page 2